Skip to main content

 Parking Charges and Zone Rates in Queens Park

 Queens Park falls within the Royal Borough's paid parking zones, where hourly rates vary by location and time of day.
 Standard on-street parking typically costs between £1.20 and £2.50 per hour, depending on the specific zone and demand periods.
 A full day's parking (up to 11 hours) may cost around £12 to £16.
-These charges fund local services and manage traffic flow on busy thoroughfares like Kilburn Lane and Westway, which experience heavy commuter and visitor traffic daily.
+These charges fund local services and manage traffic flow on busy thoroughfares in the area, which experience heavy commuter and visitor traffic daily.

 Residents with valid permits enjoy discounted rates or free parking in designated bays.
 However, non-residents and short-term visitors must pay the standard tariff or risk receiving a fine.
 Many drivers underestimate how quickly costs accumulate.
-A forgotten ticket or expired meter can transform a £2 parking session into a £70 penalty notice within moments.
-Understanding the exact rates for your specific location—whether near the community centre or residential streets off Harrow Road—helps you budget accurately and avoid unnecessary fines.
+A forgotten ticket or expired meter can result in a penalty notice.
+Understanding the exact rates for your specific location helps you budget accurately and avoid unnecessary fines.

 For more details, check GOV.UK driving guide for the latest information.